 Japan's economy is expanding moderately, with a virtuous cycle from income to spending operating.
-Overseas economies have continued to grow at a moderate pace on the whole.
+Overseas economies have continued to grow firmly on the whole.
 In this situation, exports have been on an increasing trend.
-On the domestic demand side, business fixed investment has been on a moderate increasing trend, with corporate profits and business sentiment improving and across a wider range of industries.
-Private consumption has increased its resilience against the background of steady improvement in the employment and income situation.
-Meanwhile, public investment has been turning toward an increase and housing investment has been more or less flat.
+On the domestic demand side, business fixed investment has continued on an increasing trend with corporate profits and business sentiment maintaining their improving trend.
+Private consumption has been increasing moderately, albeit with fluctuations, against the background of steady improvement in the employment and income situation.
+Housing investment has been weakening somewhat.
+Meanwhile, public investment has been more or less flat, remaining at a relatively high level.
 Reflecting these increases in demand both at home and abroad, industrial production has been on an increasing trend, and labor market conditions have continued to tighten steadily.
 Financial conditions are highly accommodative.
-On the price front, the year-on-year rate of change in the CPI (all items less fresh food, and the same hereafter) is in the range of 0.0-0.5 percent.
-Inflation expectations have remained in a weakening phase.
+On the price front, the year-on-year rate of change in the CPI (all items less fresh food, and the same hereafter) is around 1 percent.
+Inflation expectations have been more or less unchanged.